-\looseness=-1 To train NFs using \nameshort, we propose a variety of couplings to facilitate simple and efficient training.
+\looseness=-1 To train BGs using \nameshort, we propose a variety of couplings to facilitate simple and efficient training.
 We propose endpoint targets that are either:\ (\textbf{1}) outputs of a larger pretrained CNF;\ or (\textbf{2}) the solution to a pre-computed OT map done offline as a pre-processing step.
+To enhance training stability we also include a series of regularizers, and in particular, a new forward-backward self-consistency regularizer that completely removes the need for computing the computationally-expensive Jacobian determinant that is needed in MLE training.
 In each case, the designed targets are the result of already invertible mappings, which simplifies the learning problem for NFs and enhances training stability.
-Empirically, we deploy \nameshort flows on learning equilibrium sampling for short peptides in alanine di-, tri-, and tetrapeptide, and find even previously discarded NF architectures, such as affine coupling~\citep{dinh2016density} or neural spline flows~\citep{durkan2019neural}, can outperform their respective MLE trained counterpart.
-In particular, we demonstrate that in scientific applications where MLE training is unsuccessful, the same model trained using \nameshort provides higher fidelity proposal samples and their likelihood.
+Empirically, we deploy BG-based \nameshort flows on learning equilibrium sampling for short peptides in alanine di-, tri-, and tetrapeptide, and find even previously discarded NF for BGs, such as affine coupling~\citep{dinh2016density} or neural spline flows~\citep{durkan2019neural}, can outperform their respective MLE-trained counterpart.
+In particular, we demonstrate that in scientific applications where MLE training is unsuccessful, the same BG model trained using \nameshort provides higher fidelity proposal samples and likelihoods.
 Finally, we demonstrate a completely new method of performing Targeted Free Energy Perturbation~\citep{wirnsberger2020targeted} that avoids costly energy evaluations with \nameshort that are not possible with MLE training of normalizing flows.